Thursday, March 14, 2019

 If Campion’s Isabelle is to be seen as a feminist heroine, we might better look to James’ version, where a high-minded and idealist figure chooses to embrace life instead, as in this film, to embrace death and pose in grief in a typically brutal marriage that allows her no out.

-The Isabelle Archer who I knew from the novel, was an amazingly beautiful figure who floated through innocence through a world for which she was simply unprepared but came to comprehend herself through that terrible process.
+The Isabelle Archer who I knew from the novel, was an amazingly beautiful figure who floated in innocence through a world for which she was simply unprepared but came to comprehend herself through that terrible process.

 This Isabelle storms through the barriers without truly perceiving why she has gotten there.
 Whether or not she comes back as a servant to Osmond and a savior to Pansy hardly matters.
 She is so unreliable that, in the end, we hardly care whether she returns to her far superior lover, Lord Warburton.
-Campion and her actors (including Shelly Winters as the impossible to perceive wife of John Gielgud) turns this work from a remarkable psychological portrait into a ridiculous march into farce.
+Campion and her actors (including Shelly Winters as the impossible-to-perceive wife of John Gielgud) turns this work from a remarkable psychological portrait into a ridiculous march into farce.

 Los Angeles, March 14, 2019